The God in Me Loves the God in My Fellowman

 Let us love one another: for love is of God; and every one that loveth is born of God, and knoweth God.

 I John 4:7

-The word “love” when used to describe the nature of God can be easily understood by everyone, for we are always responsive to love.
+THE word “love” when used to describe the nature of God can be easily understood by everyone, for we are always responsive to love.
 Rich or poor, religious or nonreligious, we know the word and feel an expansion within us when it is used.
-Believing that God acts through man, then love must act through man.
+Believing that God acts through humanity, then love must act through humanity.
 It is easy to love the people who agree with us, but Jesus had the knack of loving the people who didn’t agree with him.
 We must make a sincere attempt to love those who oppose us, who disagree with us.
-If we realize that within them is the Love of God, even as It is within ourselves, and we salute It and thus bring It forth, we may not love the outer actions of our fellowman, but we can love the fact that God dwells in him.
+If we realize that within them is the love of God, even as it is within ourselves, and we salute it and thus bring it forth, we shall be worthy if the teachings of the Man of Galilee.
+We may not love the outer actions of our fellowman, but we can love the fact that God dwells in him.

 Taken from “365 Days of Richer Living” by Ernest Holmes and Raymond Charles Barker